Osborne says vindicated by growth rebound, vows to stay on course

 GROWTH FORECASTS RAISED

-Osborne said forecasts from Britain's budget watchdog, the Office for Budget Responsibility (OBR), showed economic growth in 2013 was expected to be 1.4 percent, rising to 2.4 percent in 2014.
+Osborne said forecasts from Britain's budget watchdog, the Office for Budget Responsibility, also showed economic growth in 2013 was expected to be 1.4 percent, rising to 2.4 percent in 2014.

 That represented a big upgrade from the OBR's predictions in March of growth of 0.6 percent and 1.8 percent respectively.